 Amrita Pritam, A Writer And A Woman Who Lived By Her Own Rules

-(This story is from The Quint’s archives and was first published on 31 October 2015, to mark Amrita Pritam’s death anniversary.)
+(This story was first published on 31 October 2016.
+It is being reposted from The Quint’s archives to mark Amrita Pritam’s birth anniversary.)

 Born in pre-independence India to a couple who found love in a fairy tale fashion, she carved her own love story too.
 Amrita Pritam was a woman who lived by her own rules.

-On her birth anniversary today, here’s looking back on Amrita Pritam’s incredible creative journey.
+On her birth anniversary today, here’s looking back at Amrita Pritam’s incredible creative journey.

 Having lost her mother at the age of nine, Amrita was brought up by her father, a fakir by nature but who remained a householder for her sake.
 An independent minded Amrita rejected God when he refused to answer her prayers on her mother’s death.
 She was growing into a wilful woman who refused to accept differential treatment of lower castes in her home.